zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/creating-and-coding-a-requisition.md

 This article details how to create a requisition and submit it for approval.
 This process can also be used to code and submit requisitions that were converted from a quote or duplicated from an existing requisition.

-> If your team creates and approves purchase orders directly, see [Creating and coding a purchase order](Creating%20and%20coding%20a%20purchase%20order.md).
+> If your team creates and approves purchase orders directly, see [creating-and-coding-a-purchase-order](creating-and-coding-a-purchase-order.md).

 Contact your organisation administrator if you are unsure of the document flow for your team.